Janchorizo/tfm-slr/README.md

 IC2: The paper proposes a software based solution (model, tool, framework, service, infrastructure, system, technique, application) AND

-IC3: The proposed solution can be reused and replicated AND
+IC3: The proposed solution allows for the (workflow/pipeline) to be reused or replicated AND

 IC4: The required environment is well defined and replicable